jmmv-forestry/website/_posts/2016-03-22-golang-review.md

 The summary of what follows is simple: after two weeks, I'm in love with Go.

-I remember languages people dismiss Go back in 2009 on the grounds that it was a simplistic language without novel concepts&hellip; but there lies its beauty: Go lets you get things done quickly and safely with few performance penalties.
+I remember languages people dismiss Go back in 2009 on the grounds that it was a simplistic language without novel concepts... but there lies its beauty: Go lets you get things done quickly and safely with few performance penalties.
 I feel I can write much more robust code with Go than with any other comparable language.

 **Disclaimer:** Keep in mind that I'm still a newbie.
 I'm sure that some of the items below are na&iuml;ve, incomplete or plain incorrect.
 If so, please let me know!